 Listen to what Paul has to say from 2 Corinthians 8 in The Message version of the Bible:

 Take time to think and to pray.
-The money you have was never yours, is not yours now and never will be, it is entrusted into your care and you can be sure that the original Giver has a mind and a will for where it is to be sent in His name.
-Ask and you will receive wisdom, and with patience light will come, but always delete all those sob stories and arm-twisting appeals from both famous names and unknown writers, that churn your emotions but leave your spirit cold.
+The money you have was never yours, is not yours now and never will be.
+It is entrusted into your care and you can be sure that the original Giver has a mind and a will for where it is to be sent in His name.
+Ask and you will receive wisdom, and with patience light will come, but always delete all those sob stories and arm-twisting appeals from both famous names and unknown writers, that churn your emotions, leave your spirit joyless, your bank account empty and your inbox and postbox full of repeated appeals.

 2. Watch out for the signposts that point you in a good direction.